Methane Detectors Challenge

 Environmental Defense Fund and seven oil and natural gas companies are challenging technology developers and engineers to design cutting-edge, new methane monitors that can help the oil and gas industry better detect, and ultimately reduce, methane emissions.

 Methane is a pressing climate issue with enormous environmental upside when reduced.
 In many cases, there are also economic advantages for oil and gas companies to capture gas for sales that is otherwise leaked.
-Advancing technologies that make it easier for companies to continuously detect methane leaks is the goal.
+Advancing technologies that make it easier for companies to continuously detect methane leaks is the goal of the challenge.

-Learn more about the five selected finalists in the Methane Detectors Challenge.
+Learn more about the four technologies selected for phase 2 testing in the Methane Detectors Challenge.

 Join the EDF Methane Detectors Challenge LinkedIn group now to connect with other innovators and receive updates on the Challenge.